johnwargo/johnwargo-static-11ty/src/posts/2025/greedy-soul-cage-creator.md

 I noticed that the author has a **Buy me a Coffee** link on their project and would have been happy to toss $20US their way for what looked like an amazing project.
 But to hold the code hostage and demand payment is not the way to build a name for yourself and support the maker community.

 Too bad, the project looked cool.

+## What Are My Issue With This?

+Certainly not that the author wants to make money off of his creation.
+It probably was a lot of work and if he wants paid for it, he should be paid.

+Unfortunately, the author makes no mention of wanting money for the source code or even compiled binary in the project description (that I could find anyway).
+Most visitors on Hackster.io expect full access to the project resources while Hackster.io offers for fee projects on [Hackster Pro](https://www.hackster.io/pro){target="_blank"}.

+My issue is that he published the project on Hackster.io and referred to the project's GitHub repository which indicates that the code is freely available.
+Its not.
+The code isn't even there even though the project refers to it being there.

+My other issue is that the author lies in the project repository's `readme.md` file: "Coming Soon (fixing some bugs for you ;-))".
+Well, it's not necessarily a lie, the code is coming, just not soon.
+Its coming AFTER Halloween even though most of us only care about it before Halloween.
+He's offering to make the code free to all of us, but only after he gets as much money out of it as possible this Halloween season.
+That's fine, but that approach doesn't work for me.
+When I write code and publish it online, its always free; that's what it means to be a part of the community.

+He is likely lying in the "fixing some bugs" statement since he's willing to send me a compiled binary for $20, so what bugs could be there if it works enough to sell it to me?